 Make every purchase count with UROKO REWARDS!
 Learn More

-There’s a reason people chase albacore offshore every season.
-They’re fast, hard-hitting fish that keep the rods bent and the crew busy when the bite is on.
-Bringing a few home means more than just a good day on the water—it means a cooler full of some of the cleanest, most versatile meat you’ll ever cook with.
-Albacore loins are firm but tender, rich but mild, and unlike canned tuna, there’s no fishy funk.
-Just clean, white meat that can go from sashimi to the grill to a sandwich without missing a beat.
+There is a reason people chase albacore offshore every season.
+They are fast, hard hitting fish that keep the rods bent and the crew busy when the bite turns on.
+Bringing a few home means more than a good day on the water.
+It means a cooler full of some of the cleanest, most versatile meat you will ever cook.

 What You Need

-• Chunk of albacore loin
+• Chunk of fresh albacore loin

-• Salt and pepper
+• Salt and black pepper

 • Crushed garlic